pebblecode/pebblecode.github.io/_posts/2016-02-19-maths-and-motion.md

         }
     }

+WWWWAAAAAAHHHHHHHHHH!!!!

-or let's slow the framerate down slightly.
+Let's slow the framerate down slightly.
 Note, there's no way to do this natively in paperJS.
 We have to write our own version by making a count variable that we increment each frame.
 When it gets to 20, we change the colour of the triangles.